jonbnewman/mobx-store-provider/docs/motivation.md

    The hooks provided by **mobx-store-provider** supply you with a much more idiomatic React Hook interface to your state and its related logic.

+These are the problems **mobx-store-provider** was written to solve.

 [Back to **Introduction**](/){: .btn .btn-blue }